-China’s May factory gate prices rose at their fastest annual pace in over 12 years due to surging commodity prices, highlighting global pressures at a time when policymakers are trying to revitalise COVID-hit growth.
+China’s May factory gate prices rose at their fastest annual pace in over 12 years due to surging commodity prices, highlighting global inflation pressures at a time when policymakers are trying to revitalise COVID-hit growth.

-Investors are increasingly worried pandemic-driven stimulus measures could supercharge global and force central banks to tighten policy, potentially curbing the recovery.
+Investors are increasingly worried pandemic-driven stimulus measures could supercharge global inflation and force central banks to tighten policy, potentially curbing the recovery.

 China’s producer price index (PPI) increased 9.0%, the National Bureau of Statistics (NBS) said on Wednesday, as prices bounced back from last year’s pandemic lows.